Home Insurance Glossary of Terms

 Material fact

-Any information which might influence either an insurer's decision to offer you cover or the premium they charge for it.
-You need to tell your insurer all the relevant facts as they will base their decision on this information.
-If you don't your policy may not be valid.
+Any information which might influence an insurer's decision to offer you cover or the price they charge for it.
+You need to tell your insurer all the relevant facts.
+They will base their decision on this information.
+Without all the relevant facts your policy may not be valid.

 New for old

-New for old policies mean that no deduction is made for wear and tear and that a full replacement is provided for items lost, stolen or damaged.
+New for old policies mean that no deduction is made for wear and tear.
+A full replacement is made for items lost, stolen or damaged.

 No claims bonus/discount

 A reward for people who don't make a claim on their policy.
-The discount is applied to the premium at new business and renewal.
+The discount is applied at renewal or when a new policy is bought.

 Non-specified items

-Non-specific items are not described on the insurance certificate and it is the property owner's responsibility to check the sum placed against the total of non-specific items is sufficient.
+Non-specific items are not described on the insurance certificate.
+It is the policyholder's responsibility to ensure the sum placed against the total of non-specific items is sufficient.

 Optional Extras

-Additional policy benefits which can be purchased to run alongside the main policy.
+Additional cover which can be bought to run alongside the main policy.

 Period of cover

-The period of time covered by the policy as shown in the policy schedule.
+The time covered by the policy as shown in the policy schedule.

 Personal possessions

-This is an optional cover that covers your personal possessions, valued individually at less than £1500, in and away from the home.
+Cover that protects your personal possessions.
+Cover can be provided for items valued individually at less than £1500, in and away from the home.

 Policyholder

-Name of the person responsible for the insurance policy who's name will appear on the Schedule of Insurance.
+Name of the person responsible for the insurance policy.
+Their name will appear on the Schedule of Insurance.

 Premises

-The household which requires cover under the policy.
-This will be detailed in the policy schedule.
+The household which is covered under the policy.
+This will be listed in the policy schedule.

 Premium